horsemanjackyliu/sap_build_abap_dev_workshop_sh/README.md

    ![image](./assets/fiori-1.png)

    ii.
-Search for “zsh” and then chose the object accordingly as per your user, example for  select Zsh_TRAVEL### and press OK.
+Search for “zsh” and then chose the object accordingly as per your user, example for  select ZSH_TRAVEL### and press OK.

+   **NOTE: only select the table of your user ID which is created by yourself .**

     ![alt text](image-13.png)